zstyblik/grafana.org/source/blog/temp/temp.md

 * **Panel** plugins let you add new panel types for your Dashboards.
-* **App** plugins bundle **Panels** plugins, **Data Sources** plugins, Dashbords, and Grafana **Pages**.
+* **App** plugins bundle **Panels** plugins, **Data Sources** plugins, Dashboards, and Grafana **Pages**.
 Apps are a great way to provide an entire experience right within Grafana.

 ### Grafana.net